 When you are doing business with South Africa as a foreigner or expat you will usually enjoy the support of the foreign trade department of your country in regards to exports and imports.

-In 2014, South Africa ranks 41th (out of 189 economies) for 'Ease of Doing Business' in the annual report by the World Bank 'Doing Business'.
-In the category 'Protecting Investors' South Africa ranks 10th.
+In 2019, South Africa ranks 84th (out of 190 economies) for 'Ease of Doing Business' in the annual report by the World Bank 'Doing Business'.
+The best ranked category for South Africa is 'Protecting Minority Investors' South Africa ranking 13th.

 You are encouraged to contact your national business association to find out more about their services in South Africa.